knightwj/knightwj.github.io/_posts/2020-03-06-welcome-to-jekyll.markdown

 ---
 Thanks to the transparent and detailed data sharing of the individual covid-19 cases on a daily basis by the Shenzhen municipal health commision, we have access to the info regarding the infected people's age,gender,and which city is he/she from, relationship with other cases and so on.

 Data visulization was done by Echarts, Baidu's interactive charting and visulization library,very versatile and handy to use.
-Relevant info of the library can be found [here][baidu-echarts].
+Relevant info of the library can be found here on the [Echarts website][baidu-echarts].

 Here is how the blog highlight code snippets: